drBenway/pixi-vn-wiki/start/labels-flow.md

 ### Next step

 To execute the next step you must execute the `narration.goNext()` function.
-This function have a parameter `props` that will be passed to the next step, if you not want to pass any parameter you can pass an empty object `{}`.
+This function have a parameter:

+* `props`: the properties that will be passed to the label.
+Its interface corresponds to [`StepLabelProps`](/start/labels.md#override-steplabelprops).

 ```typescript
 import { narration } from '@drincs/pixi-vn'